flemay/envvars/README.md

 Envvars is in its early stage and its API is not stable.
 Envvars will be production ready when it reaches `v1.0.0`.

-You are encouraged to try envvars, [share your feedback and contribute to it][linkContributing].

 See [Automation & Configuration][linkAutomationAndConfiguration] for more details.

 ## Stargazers over time